supersheryar/WebJobs/actions/SshNet/README.md

-# UkrGuru.WebJobs
+# UkrGuru.WebJobs.Actions.SshNet

-UkrGuru.WebJobs package is a scheduler and worker for any of your background jobs under any type of .NET 6 applications.
+UkrGuru.WebJobs.Actions.SshNet package is additional actions for UkrGuru.WebJobs.
+Created on base SSH.NET package for download/upload remote files
 Supports cron in the Rules.
 Provides extensibility for any Custom Actions.
 Uses UkrGuru.SqlJson for database connection.

 Standard Actions: